Astraly-Labs/pragma-docs/docs/docs/v1/Resources/data-feeds/Pricing LP tokens.md

 These values are periodically queried from the pool contract.
 When you call the `get_data_entries` function with the pool address, the system:
 1. Calculates the median values over the last 30 minutes for both total supply and reserves
-2. Computes the LP token price using these median values The formula used to compute the LP price is the following:
+2. Computes the LP token price using these median values.
+The output price is multiplied by `10**pool_decimals`, where `pool_decimals` is the number of decimals defined in the Pool.
+The formula used to compute the LP price is the following:

 <div>